 Samhain in Irish Mythology

 Samhain is often mentioned in Irish Mythology with tales such as that of Aillén Mac Midgna who was a fire breathing goblin from the otherworld and a member of Tuatha Dé Danann.
 Every Samhain Aillén would arrive at Tara and burn it down and he did this for 23 years until he was killed by the young Fionn Mac Cumhaill.

-There is also tales of the Nemed people who feared the mysterious Fomorians who represented personifications of chaos, darkness, death, blight and drought.
-The Nemed’s paid a heavy tax to the Fomorians by giving them two thirds of all the wheat, butter and milk that was produced.
+There are also tales of the Nemed people who feared the mysterious Fomorians who represented personifications of chaos, darkness, death, blight, and drought.
+The Nemed’s paid a heavy tax to the Fomorians by giving them two-thirds of all the wheat, butter and milk that was produced.
 This tax was paid on every Samhain at the tower of Conand on Tory Island until they fled Ireland.